Kansas Court Records

 - Failure to perform a marital duty or obligation.

-There are two basic types of divorce in Kansas which are: contested and uncontested divorce.
-A contested divorce in Kansas is usually the option taken when the parties involved do not agree on one or more topics as regards their divorce settlement.
+There are two basic types of divorce in Kansas: contested and uncontested.
+A contested divorce is usually taken when the parties involved do not agree on one or more topics regarding their divorce settlement.
 Some of these topics disagreed on include, but are not restricted to, child support, alimony, property sharing, and custody of the children.

-An uncontested divorce, however, is usually the means where both parties easily come to a mutual agreement partaking specific terms of the divorce.
-This type of divorce is settled without the need for it to be taken to court.
+However, an uncontested divorce is usually a means by which both parties easily reach a mutual agreement, agreeing to specific divorce terms.
+This type of divorce is settled without needing to be taken to court.

-Divorce in Kansas begins by filing a petition for Dissolution of Marriage by one or both of the parties involved with the county’s district court.
-This is done to notify the court of either party’s intent to divorce.
+Generally, divorces in Kansas are initiated by filing a petition for Dissolution of Marriage by one or both parties involved with the county's district court.
+This notifies the court of either party's intent to divorce.

 The divorce is finalized when a judge signs and files the final divorce decree with the court clerk.
-This may take from 30 to 90 days depending on circumstances surrounding the divorce.
+Depending on the divorce's circumstances, this may take 30 to 90 days.

 These divorce records are maintained by the office of the clerk of court or the Kansas Department of Health and Environment.

-According to the Kansas Open Records Act, divorce records are open to the public but are considered to be confidential or restricted to authorized parties.
-However, some parts of the record may be made accessible to the public, for instance, the informational section which highlights when and where the divorce was granted.
+According to the Kansas Open Records Act, divorce records are open to the public but considered confidential or restricted to authorized parties.
+However, some parts of the record, such as the informational section highlighting when and where the divorce was granted, may be accessible to the public.

-Whenever a divorce has been finalized, eligible people with legitimate claims have the right to inspect or copy these records just likelike any other court case.
-The same can be said about divorce records that have been sealed by court orders.
+Whenever a divorce has been finalized, eligible people with legitimate claims have the right to inspect or copy these records just like any other court case.
+The same may be said about divorce records sealed by court orders.

-Note: Some basic information required before searching or requesting for divorce records includes the names of both parties, date of divorce, and location of the divorce.
+Note: Some basic information required before searching or requesting divorce records includes the names of both parties, the date of divorce, and the location of the divorce.

-The state of Kansas provides three types of divorce records which are: divorce decree, divorce certificate, and divorce information.
+The state of Kansas provides three types of divorce records: divorce decree, divorce certificate, and divorce information.

 A divorce decree is a court statement that details the court settlement, the final order signed by a judge that terminates the marriage.
-This decree is made available by the superior court only to the parties directly involved in the divorce case and their attorneys.
-Some of the details of this decree include the responsibilities and rights of the parties involved in the divorce, division of assets, alimony, financial responsibilities, child support, child visitation rights, child custody.
-This decree is maintained by and obtained from the Clerk of the District court in the county where the divorce was filed.
+The superior court makes this decree available only to the parties directly involved in the divorce case and their attorneys.
+Some of the details of this decree include the responsibilities and rights of the parties involved in the divorce, division of assets, alimony, financial obligations, child support, child visitation rights, and child custody.
+This decree is maintained by and obtained from the District court clerk in the county where the divorce was filed.

-Lastly, divorce information is simply the informational copy of court proceedings that is made available to the public at the county district court level.
+Lastly, divorce information is simply the informational copy of court proceedings made available to the public at the county district court level.

 - Clerk of the district court in the county where the divorce was carried out.